Gallery

 Explore

-Te Hekenga Whaiora, Te Pukapuka ( Journey to Wellness, The Booklet)
+Te Hekenga Whaiora, Te Pukapuka (Journey to Wellness, The Booklet)

-This booklet aims to help rangatahi whaiora (young people with early psychosis) explore their wellbeing during their recovery journey.
+This booklet aims to help rangatahi whaiora (young people experiencing early psychosis) explore their wellbeing during their recovery journey.
 It can be used to inspire independent reflection, or it can be completed with important support persons such as whānau, friends, and EISP (Early Invention with Psychosis) kaimahi (staff).

 This booklet was co-developed by rangatahi whaiora, the research team, and EISP clinicians, and designed by the talented team at Studio C. While it is a standalone resource, it originated to support the delivery of our co-designed wellbeing programme Te Hekenga Whaiora, piloted at EISP Wellington in early 2025.